 Courts in New York, like anywhere else in the country, want a child to have an enduring relationship with both parents, even after divorce.
 If a parent has sole custody, then the court will allow visitation rights for the other parent who does not have child custody.
 That parent is allowed to spend adequate time with the child and visitation rights cannot be denied unless the court finds a good reason to do so.

 Although child custody and a visitation hearing are two separate things, the issues are really decided simultaneously.
 A petition for visitation can be filed separately and a New York court will order visitation only if it determines visitation is in the best interest of the child.
 Visitation can also be referred to as parenting time.
-Besides the child’s parents, siblings and grandparents can also ask for visitation rights.
+Besides the child’s parents, in certain circumstances siblings and grandparents can also ask for visitation rights.
 A request for visitation rights is not automatically granted by the court.
-The court will review the request and make a judgement.
+The court will review the request and make a judgment.
 Termination of parental rights to a child also ends visitation rights.

 Source: NYCourts.Gov, “Visitation,” Nov.
 10, 2014